-Panchanathan is a Fellow of the National Academy of Inventors (NAI), and a Fellow of the Canadian Academy of Engineering.
-He is also the Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE), He is currently serving as the Chair-Elect in the Council on Research (CoR) within the Association of Public and Land-grant Universities (APLU).
+Panchanathan is a Fellow of the National Academy of Inventors (NAI), the American Association for the Advancement of Science (AAAS) and the Canadian Academy of Engineering.
+He is also Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE).
+He is currently serving as the Chair of the Council on Research (CoR) within the Association of Public and Land-grant Universities (APLU).
 Panchanathan was the editor-in-chief of the IEEE Multimedia Magazine and is also an editor/associate editor of many other journals and transactions.

-His research interests are in the areas of human-centered multimedia computing, haptic user interfaces, person-centered tools and ubiquitous computing technologies for enhancing the quality of life for individuals with disabilities, machine learning for multimedia applications, medical image processing, and media processor designs.
-Panchanathan has published over 425 papers in refereed journals and conferences and has mentored over 100 graduate students, post-docs, research engineers and research scientists who occupy leading positions in academia and industry.
-He has been a chair of many conferences, program committee member of numerous conferences, universities and industry.
+Panchanathan’s research interests are in the areas of human-centered multimedia computing, haptic user interfaces, person-centered tools and ubiquitous computing technologies for enhancing the quality of life for individuals with disabilities, machine learning for multimedia applications, medical image processing, and media processor designs.
+Panchanathan has published over 440 papers in refereed journals and conferences and has mentored over 100 graduate students, post-docs, research engineers and research scientists who occupy leading positions in academia and industry.
+He has been a chair of many conferences, program committee member of numerous conferences, organizer of special sessions in several conferences and an invited speaker, panel member in conferences, universities and industry.

 R.F.
 "Rick" Shangraw, Jr., Ph.D.

-Rick Shangraw is the chief executive officer of ASU Enterprise Partners and the ASU Foundation for A New American University.
 Under Shangraw’s leadership, ASU Enterprise Partners was created in 2016 as a new model for diversified revenue generation to support Arizona State University.
-Enterprise Partners is an umbrella organization for the foundation and affiliate entities that engage in fundraising, applied research, technology transfer, real estate transactions, or collaborative research initiatives that generate support for the university.
+Enterprise Partners is an umbrella organization for the foundation and affiliate entities that engage in fundraising, applied research, technology transfer, real estate transactions, and collaborative research initiatives that generate support for the university.

-Since taking the helm as the foundation’s CEO in 2011, Shangraw has directed a team of more than 150 fundraising professionals that has generated over $700 million in new investments and commitments in support of the university.
-For five consecutive years (2012–16), the foundation has been awarded the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
-The foundation also has received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).
+During his tenure as CEO of the ASU Foundation, Shangraw directed a team of more than 100 fundraising professionals (and more than 170 people as CEO of Enterprise Partners) that generated over $900 million in new investments and commitments in support of the university.
+For five consecutive years (2012–16), the foundation was awarded the premier, four-star rating from Charity Navigator, the country’s largest and most respected evaluator of nonprofit organizations.
+The foundation also received CareerBuilder’s Top Company to Work for in Arizona honors for three consecutive years (2014–16).

 Prior to joining the foundation, Shangraw served as ASU’s senior vice president for the Office of Knowledge Enterprise Development (OKED) and director of the Global Institute of Sustainability.
-As senior vice president for OKED, he was responsible for ASU’s growing annual research portfolio, which placed ASU among the top research institutions in the country without a medical school.
+As senior vice president for OKED he was responsible for ASU’s research portfolio, which grew to among the top research institutions in the country without a medical school.
 As director of the Global Institute of Sustainability, Shangraw oversaw research, education, and problem-solving initiatives, with a special focus on urban environments.

 Shangraw serves on the board of several programs and institutes, including the McCain Institute for International Leadership, the Julie Ann Wrigley Global Institute of Sustainability, and The Sustainability Consortium.

-Before joining ASU, Shangraw was founder and CEO of Project Performance Corporation, a research and technology consulting firm specializing in environmental, energy, and information management issues.
+Before joining ASU he was founder and CEO of Project Performance Corporation, a research and technology consulting firm specializing in environmental, energy, and information management issues.
 During his tenure, PPC received the Inc. 500 Award for being one of the fastest-growing, privately-held companies in the United States.
-Prior to PPC, he was on the faculty of Syracuse University.
+Prior to PPC, Shangraw was on the faculty of Syracuse University.

-Shangraw holds a B.A., magna cum laude, in political science and a certificate in environmental studies from Dickinson College; a master of public administration from the Maxwell School at Syracuse University; and a Ph.D. in public administration from the Maxwell School, with a specialization in technology and information policy and organization design.
+He has a bachelor of arts, magna cum laude, in political science and a certificate in environmental studies from Dickinson College; a master of public administration from the Maxwell School at Syracuse University; and a PhD in public administration from the Maxwell School, with a specialization in technology and information policy and organization design.